 Fiery Zing: Chili Lime Perfection

 Next, if you like a little kick, a bit of tang, and something that makes your taste buds wake up and pay attention, chili lime is your jam.
-Think Tajín, but you can totally make your own version at home, which is even better because you control the salt.
+Think Tajín, but you can make your own version at home, which is even better because you control the salt.
 All you need is chili powder (ancho or regular, whatever you like), a good squeeze of fresh lime juice, and a tiny pinch of salt (seriously, don’t overdo it, the chili powder already has flavor).

 The trick here is to get the lime juice to adhere.
 After your popcorn is popped and still hot, lightly spritz or drizzle a very small amount of lime juice over it.
 We’re talking drops, not a flood.
 Then, immediately sprinkle your chili powder and salt mixture.
 The slight dampness from the lime helps the spices stick.
 Toss it really well.
 The acidity from the lime really brightens everything up, and the chili powder gives it that warm, smoky heat.
 It’s so good.
 Like, dangerously good.
 One time I made a huge batch for a movie marathon (it was an 80s action flick marathon, you know the type) and honestly, it disappeared before the opening credits of the second movie.
 A true to its snack-ability.